Celebrating Research Week

 • Topic interest to a broad audience

-Important Dates for Expo 2025
+Important Dates for Celebrating Research Week 2026

 Printing Resources

-(scroll down for writing and poster design and presentation tips)
+Scroll down for writing and poster design and presentation tips.

 Presenters are responsible for printing their own posters.
 Ask your research mentor about helping with the costs of printing.
 Poster size is 36"h x 48"w (landscape orientation).
 In "page setup," resize to 36"h x 48" wide, then "save as" PDF.
 The Office of Undergraduate Research will provide poster backings and clips for you to hang your poster; you need only bring your poster with you at set-up.